sebscho/PUI2017_ses515/HW3_ses515/HW4_part1_cra354.md

 # Significance Test:

 This will be testing the significance of difference between two groups, with numeric, non-parametric data and one treatment variable.
 I would reccomend using a 2 tailed z-test for unpaired data.
 Since the data is non-parametric first you would want to use an F-test to make sure the variances of male and female values are not drastically different.
+I also considered the Mann–Whitney U test, but decided against it because the values of time are not always ordinal (i.e. two values could be equal).